WELCOME TO NAOSHIMA

 During the day we had visited the Art House Projects, a series of abandoned houses taken over by the Benesse group and the vision of its successive chairman.
 This project allows you to wander the small town of Honmura, and visit a number of houses that have been restored and turned into living art works.
 A visit to the new Naoshima Town Hall is a must, as is the climb up the hill overlooking the town to the Gojo Shrine – so beautiful.

 To describe Naoshima without giving away its secrets and leaving you with your own discoveries to make is key.

-Naoshima is accessible from Uno port, via Okayama, or from Takamatsu port.
-Ask us how.
+Naoshima is accessible by a 30 minute ferry from Uno port, via Okayama, or a 1 hour ferry from Takamatsu port via the JR Mariner Line from Okayama.

 Art Travel has been visiting Naoshima since 2015, and has stayed at Benesse House on several occasions.